Midblyte/tmnetbot/README.md

     TELEGRAM_BOT_TOKEN

+**Required**.
 Get it from https://telegram.me/botfather.
 Here's how you can get it:
 - Send the **/start** command
 - Type **/newbot**
 - Send your bot's name